 The MPA Director may also permit you to take up to two elective courses from other graduate programs in order to help you personalize your degree.

-Full time students typically complete the MPA degree in two academic years; part time students usually graduate within 3-4 years, although they may have up to six years.
+Full-time students typically complete the MPA degree in two academic years; part-time students usually graduate within 3-4 years, although they may have up to six years.
+We offer both on-campus and fully online programs.

 Review the required course curriculum (6 courses), elective courses offerings including the 1-credit special topics courses as well as our contingent course offerings.